zjlow1/LigandDockExtract/README.md

 # LigandDockExtract
-Extraction of least energetic pose from each docked ligand
+Extraction of least energetic pose of each docked ligand

+Created to extract least energetic pose of